odavibatista/onebitcode-hackathon-2/README.md

 - Page transitions: The application contains transitions between the routes, in a way of turning its usage smoothier;
 - Register and Login: The sign section contains a button that changes between login and register forms.
 Both of them are 100% functional, with verifications for the inputs and its values;
+- Responsivity: The project has responsive design on the entire application.
+Its elements have a progressive pattern to the different breakpoints;
 - Routing: The application uses Angular Router for its alternate pages.

 ## ⛏ Used Techs/Services <a name = "techs-used"></a>